aidanblaser/aidanblaser.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-I'm currently a Ph.D. student at Scripps Institution of Oceanography studying the physics and dynamics behind everyday surface waves we see in the ocean.
-Particularly, I'm interested in how water particles or other marine debris move in surface gravity waves.
-These waves aren't only an interesting mathematical curiosity; as the bondary between the ocean and atmosphere, they regulate transfers of heat, energy, and momentum, and have the potential to impact our climate.

-Physical Oceanographic theory has historically been motivated by trying to explain observations, but I think it's just as critical to use theory to predict new phenomena, especially in areas where obtaining accurate measurements is difficult (i.e. the air-sea interface).
-Because of this I try to include techniques from physics and math to assist in my work.

-I am passionate about teaching, and am a devout believer in Einstein's quote that "If you can't explain it simply, you don't understand it well enough."
-My ultimate goals are to become a professor in either Physical Oceanography, Fluid Mechanics, or Physics.
+I'm a Ph.D. candidate at Scripps Institution of Oceanography studying physical oceanography.
+I'm especially interested in problems that are easy to state yet difficult to solve as they tend to reveal a rich mathematical structure that is made familiar through its projection to the natural world.

+My Ph.D. thesis broadly pertains to the dynamics of steep surface gravity waves and tries to answer the following questions:
+1. Why do surface gravity waves transport mass?
+2. How is this mass transport modified when waves superimpose and become locally steep?
+3. Why is the shape of a breaking wave so universal?

+I am passionate about improving pedagogy in the physical sciences, particularly in the field of fluid mechanics.
+Better teaching not only inspires future researchers, but also strengthens communication between scientific research and the broader public.

+Prior to Scripps, I received a B.A. in Physics *magna cum laude* from Cornell University with a concentration in Earth Sciences.
+In my free time, I enjoy cooking, reading, and playing jazz piano.